What Is An Improper Fraction: Explained for Primary School

 What is an improper fraction?

-An improper fraction is a number greater than one whole.
-The numerator of the fraction (top number) is, therefore, greater than the denominator of the fraction (bottom number).
+An improper fraction, sometimes also called a top-heavy fraction, is a number greater than one whole.
+The numerator of the fraction (top number) is therefore greater than the denominator of the fraction (bottom number).

 Examples of improper fractions